goauthentik/authentik/website/integrations/services/netbird/index.md

 After making these changes, restart your Docker containers to apply the new configuration.

-Once completed, Netbird should be successfully configured to use authentik as its Single Sign-On provider.
+Once completed, NetBird should be successfully configured to use authentik as its Single Sign-On provider.